 OFSTED registration is a financial saving to families, therefore to register your nanny to OFSTED, it is typically funded by the employer – or you may agree to meet in the middle to cover costs depending on what certificates the nanny already has.
 A dedicated nanny should absorb the cost of a first aid certificate and nanny insurance if they do not already hold these.

-Step One – Process a DBS certificate (take a look at our blog post about these)
+Step One – Process a DBS certificate (take a look at our guide about these)

 Step Two – Complete the ‘common core skills’ training (you can do this with our partner Babyem)